 Everyone who has a budget will be dealing with a certain number of trade-offs.
 They will be looking for ways that they can reduce spending while still enjoying their normal lives.
 Individuals working with a budget should closely consider all of the products that they spend money on and should rank those products by their importance and significance to their lives.
 Through this ranking process, there is a good chance that an individual will find at least a handful of objects that they can buy generic versions of and never notice the difference.
 Finding cheaper alternatives that pose little change to an individual’s wants and needs is a budgetary shift that individuals may actually be able to follow for months or years at a time.

 Analyze a daily routine

 Individuals can aid their budgets by looking at their daily routines.
 Many people who work or go to school have regular habits that involve them spending money at different times.
 They may order lunch daily or spend money on clothes or alcohol on a weekly basis.
 When it comes time to sit down and make a budget, they may have dug themselves into such a routine that they cannot think of these expenses.
 These people need to track everything that they do.
 They may even need to carry a pen and paper or a cell phone app to track that spending.
-People working with a budget then need to see if their spending habits are necessary to their daily lives and if they can afford it with their needs.
+People working with a budget then need to see if their spending habits are necessary for their daily lives and if they can afford it with their needs.
 Some people want to keep these expenses because they are important to their happiness and daily routines.
 They may cherish that daily cupcake after work or that latte.
 But in the budgetary process, individuals have to make hard choices about what they will specifically do.